RedSummit1/TodoListIdid-/README.md

-# TodoListIdid-
+# Simple Linked List
-Linked list that I made
+Note Taking application using a Linked list for task storage and retrevial